Chișinău Independence Day Parade: History of Moldovan military parades

 The 22nd Peacekeeping Battalion during the parade.

 Before 1991 parades in the Moldavian Soviet Socialist Republic were held in honor of the October Revolution, Victory Day, and until 1969 May Day.
 In 1976, Chișinău hosted a parade in honor of the 50th anniversary of its integration into the Soviet Union, held in the presence of General Secretary Leonid Brezhnev and First Secretary Ivan Bodiul.
 The final military parade in the Moldovan SSR took place in 1989 in honor of the October Revolution, which was marred by protests that occurred in the capital.
 On the morning of 7 November, a group of 100 people from the Popular Front of Moldova took candles and stood in front of Soviet tanks preparing for the parade.
 As a result, the mobile column of the parade was interrupted and abruptly canceled by the ruling authorities, with the leaders of Communist Party of Moldova left the central stage immediately.
-Moldova would not hold another military parade until 2001.
+Moldova would not hold another military parade until 1999.

 Independence parades

+1999

+A rehearsal for the 1999 parade.

+In 1999, Moldova celebrated the 8th anniversary of independence.
+It was the first parade since the fall of the USSR.
+Taking the salute was Defence Minister Boris Gămurari.

 2001

 In 2001, Moldova celebrated the 10th anniversary of independence.
-It was the first parade since the fall of the USSR and was ordered by President Vladimir Voronin in early July.
+It was ordered by President Vladimir Voronin in early July.
+The parade saw 1,700 servicemen, representing 13 subunits, six under the Ministry of Defense, six under the Ministry of Interior and one from the Department of Border Troops take part.
+For the parade, the servicemen received new uniforms and underwent a special training program for several weeks.
+The parade was received by the Minister of Defense, Colonel Victor Gaiciuc in a GAZ M21 Volga convertible.